doctrine/migrations/README.markdown

         >> 2010-03-23 14:03:30 (20100323140330)                not migrated

 As you can see we have a new version present and it is ready to be executed.
-The problem is it doesn't have anything in it so nothing would be executed!
-Lets add some code to it and add a new table!
+The problem is it does not have anything in it so nothing would be executed!
+Let's add some code to it and add a new table:

     <?php